7 Best Toilets in Canada in 2023: Reviews & Top Picks

 Composting toilets aren’t new, but they are becoming more popular.
 Off-grid applications or homes without plumbing are great candidates.
 But even new builds in the city are using composting toilets nowadays for their incredible efficiency because they don’t use water, and many models use minimal power.

 It’s not all rainbows and butterflies with a composting toilet, though.
-They do require ongoing maintenance.
-Typically, they are designed to prevent unpleasant smells, but at times there can still be undesirable smells.
+They require ongoing maintenance.
+Typically, they are designed to prevent unpleasant smells, but at times the odor prevention seems ineffective.

 6. VOVO Smart Bidet Toilet